Towards robust quantitative photoacoustic tomography via learned iterative methods: Quantitative photoacoustic tomography

 where $\Phi(r)$ is the fluence in $r \in \Omega$.
 The fluence depends on the absorption $\mu_a(r)$ and scattering $\mu_s(r)$ distributions in $\Omega$ in a nonlinear way.
 For the fluence, the same basis is used as for the optical coefficients in \eqref{eq:basis}.
 To solve the dependency between the optical parameters and the fluence in \eqref{eq:E_density}, a light propagation model is introduced.
 The commonly accepted model for biological medium is the RTE, originating from Maxwell's equations~\cite{ishimaru1978wave}.
 For QPAT, the time-independent RTE can be found in the $A$ section of the supplementary file.

 Due to the high computational cost of solving the RTE, a diffusion approximation (DA) has been popularly applied in biomedical applications.
 As in this work (see Sec. \ref{sec:learned_QPAT}), we will numerically test the model-based learned iterative methods, which evaluate the light propagation model multiple times in each training step.
 Therefore, it is practical to consider the DA for light propagation.
-However, the DA can only predict the photon fluence accurately if the domain is approximately diffusive, that is, the scattering needs to be significantly larger than the absorption, and the domain size should be sufficiently large compared to the wavelength used~\cite{arridge1999optical}.
+However, the DA can only predict the photon fluence accurately if the domain is approximately diffusive, that is, the scattering needs to be significantly larger than the absorption, and the domain size should be sufficiently large compared to the average scattering length.
+The exact form of the diffusion approximation and the used boundary condition can be found in Section B of the supplementary file.
+For more information on the diffusion approximation and its derivation, see, e.g.~\cite{arridge1999optical}.